Model-Based Multi-Agent RL in Zero-Sum Markov Games with Near-Optimal Sample Complexity: Introduction

 Though intuitive and widely-used, rigorous theoretical justifications for these model-based MARL methods are relatively rare.
 In this work, our goal is to answer the following standing question: how good is the performance of this na\"{i}ve ``plug-in'' method in terms of non-asymptotic sample complexity?
-To this end, we focus on arguably the most basic MARL setting ever since \cite{littman1994markov}: two-player discounted zero-sum Markov games (MGs) with simultaneous-move agents, given only access to a generative model.
+To this end, we focus on arguably the most basic MARL setting since \cite{littman1994markov}: two-player discounted zero-sum Markov games (MGs) with simultaneous-move agents, given only access to a generative model.
 This generative model allows agents to sample the MG, and query the next state from the transition process, given any state-action pair as input.
 The generative model setting has been a benchmark in RL when studying the sample efficiency of algorithms \citep{kearns1999finite,kakade2003sample,azar2013minimax,sidford2018near,yang2019optimality}.
 Indeed, this model allows for the study of sample-based multi-agent planning over a long horizon, and helps develop better understanding of the statistical properties of the algorithms, decoupled from the exploration complexity.

 Motivated by recent minimax optimal complexity results for single-agent model-based RL \citep{yang2019optimality}, we address the question above with a positive answer: the model-based MARL approach can achieve near-minimax optimal sample complexity --- in terms of dependencies on the size of the state space, the horizon, and the desired accuracy --- for finding both the Nash equilibrium (NE) value and the NE policies.
-We also provide a separation in the achievable sample complexity, unique to the multi-agent setting, where, with regards to the dependencies on the number of actions, the naive model based approach is sub-optimal.
+We also provide a separation in the achievable sample complexity, unique to the multi-agent setting, where, with regards to the dependencies on the number of actions, the na\"ive model-based approach is sub-optimal.
 A detailed description is provided next.